docsteveharris/icmtips/manuscript/25_neurology_pp.md

 ## Can you recommend any good references for learning about the EEG in neuro-critical care?

-Try this article in [Neurotherapies](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3271154/)
+Try this article in [Neurotherapies](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3271154/), and consider downloading [EEG for dummies](https://wiki.umms.med.umich.edu/download/attachments/90736111/EEG+for+dummies.docx?version=1&modificationDate=1400772772000)

 Important points from the article include

 - around 1/4 patients in critical care demonstrated siezure activity _after_ the first 24 hours of monitoring suggesting that prolonged, not snapshot, monitors should be considered
-- siezures are common after intra-cerebral and sub-arachnoid haemorrhage with rates between 10% and 30% quoted
+- siezures are common after intra-cerebral, sub-arachnoid haemorrhage, and hypoxic-ischaemic encephalopathy with rates between 10% and 30% quoted; rates are lower (5%) following cerebral infarcts.
+Regardless of the aetiology, the greater the severity, the greater the chance of siezures
+- around 1 in 3 patients develop non-convulsive status epilepticus (NCSE) after the termination of the convulsive form

 # Guidelines for the management of intra-cerebral haemorrhage